 - Have unambiguous operations, i.e. each of the steps of an algorithm should be simple enough that it may not require any further simplification

 - Have an effectively computable operation.

-There is a sensor that senses the arrival of a train, as an output of which could be 2 results
+A sensor senses the arrival of a train, as an output of which could be 2 results.

 - Train is arriving

 - The train is not arriving

 The result of the first outcome is passed to an action where it advises to close the gates while the result of the second outcome is again put on test by sending it to the initial statement.
 Furthermore, the output of action, which was the result of the first condition, is put on a test to check if the train has been completely departed.
 If the answer is yes, gates are opened, while if it is negative, then gates remain closed.
 We will be discussing more this and working with the following topics (The Subsets/Building Blocks and working of an Algorithm)

 As we know, this is a plan for solving a problem.
 If we do not have a plan, our approach to solve a complex problem will fail in the first attempt, and even if it solves the problem, chances are very less that it will be an optimal solution to that problem.

 While on the other hand, if we create an algorithm before solving any problem, let’s say we create few algorithms and sort them out based on the optimal solution they provide; it would guarantee to solve the given problem.
 This is the reason why everywhere, before solving any problem, firstly, an algorithm is created.